 - Irritated watering eyes.

 Nausea, vomiting, and diarrhoea may also occur during a flu infection, especially in children.
-The majority of people who get the flu have symptoms for one to two weeks and then recover without any problems.
+Most people who get the flu have symptoms for one to two weeks and then recover without any problems.
 However, people with weakened immune systems can develop serious and potentially life-threatening complications, such as pneumonia and bronchitis.

 Treatment for flu is mainly focused on alleviating symptoms and making the person as comfortable as possible.
 This includes getting plenty of bed rest at home (away from other people) and drinking plenty of fluids, using a damp cloth on the forehead to reduce fever, and taking paracetamol to relieve muscle aches and fever.